 Akron is a relatively large city located in the state of Ohio.
 With a population of 188,509 people and 70 constituent neighborhoods, Akron is the fifth largest community in Ohio.

 The population of Akron overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
 Of adults 25 and older in Akron, 22.04% have at least a bachelor's degree.

 The per capita income in Akron in 2018 was $26,064, which is lower middle income relative to Ohio and the nation.
 This equates to an annual income of $104,256 for a family of four.
 However, Akron contains both very wealthy and poor people as well.

 Akron is an extremely ethnically-diverse city.
 The people who call Akron home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Akron residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Akron include German, Irish, English, Italian, and Polish.

 The most common language spoken in Akron is English.
-Other important languages spoken here include Spanish and Indic languages.
+Other important languages spoken here include Spanish and Other Asian languages.